NREL/reV/examples/running_with_hsds/README.rst

 or stand up your own HSDS local server (instructions further below) for an enhanced parallelized data experience.

+You might also be interested in these examples of how to set up your own `local HSDS server <https://nrel.github.io/rex/misc/examples.hsds.html#setting-up-a-local-hsds-server>`_ and how to run reV on an `AWS parallel cluster <https://nrel.github.io/reV/misc/examples.aws_pcluster.html>`_.

 Setting up HSDS
 ---------------